Join the webinar on ‘Real-time Smart Alerts for Quick Issue Detection and Resolution’ on Dec 3rd.

 Jonathan Lipps

-Wrapping up a short series on capturing device network traffic, I'm happy to present mitmproxy-java, a small library which allows convenient access to network requests of devices made in the middle of your test runs.
-It has the following features which I was unable to find using other methods in Java:
+Wrapping up a short series using Appium to capture network traffic.
+I'm happy to present mitmproxy-java, a small library which allows convenient access to network requests of devices made in the middle of your test runs.
+It has the following features that help with using Appium to capture network traffic.
+I was unable to find these features using other methods in Java.

 • Starts the proxy server as a background task.